WildernessLabs/Clima/README.md

 ## Known Issues

-* **Battery Power** - The Meadow.OS Power and Sleep APIs haven't been released yet, so Clima can't go to sleep to conserve power.
-For that reason, it'll need to be plugged into USB.
-We're hoping to have the first sleep APIs available in b6.4.
 * **Low-Power Raingauge** - The raingauge sensor is hooked to `D15`, which is a low-power counting timer, capable of counting pulses even when the Meadow is in low-power mode.
 This enables the rain gauge to collect data even while Clima is asleep.
 However, we haven't exposed that functionality via Meadow.Core yet.

 # Clima.HackKit